 Creates a diorama effect.
 You can change where the image looks sharp.
-In step 4, you can press the <INF0.> button to change the orientation (vertical/horizontal) of the white frame that shows where you want the image to look sharp.
+In step 4, you can press the <INFO.> button (or tap [e] on the screen) to change the white frame's orientation (horizontal/vertical) where you want the image to look sharp.